AlessioNar/PW4/README.md

+# A knowledge graph of Benetton's suppliers network
-# AI4GOV PW 4: AI for Improved Data and Knowledge Governance
+## AI4GOV Project Work 4: AI for Improved Data and Knowledge Governance

-The primary objective of this assignment is to construct a knowledge graph (?) for Benetton’s suppliers.
+The primary objective of this assignment is to construct a knowledge graph of the Benetton’s suppliers network.
 The aim is to perform analytics and identify non-sustainable corporate behavior that impacts negatively human rights and the environment, as defined in the proposal Corporate Sustainability Due Diligence and amending Directive (EU) 2019/1937.